Etnawu/Project-Rock-Paper-Scissor/README.md

 A project on Rock Paper Scissor made from scratch in javascript

-<p> A project on Rock Paper Scissor made from scratch in javascript

-For the time-being, the game will be played in the browser console

-GUI with buttons and text will be implemented later on </p>

 ### <ins>Pseudo code</ins>
 <ul>
 <li>function get computer choice </li>